ppapahr/Information-Retrieval-2021/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-The usage of the program will be fairly easy through a simple user interface, where queries can be submitted through a field and results, in general, will be accessible through a list with the relevant document ids as well as other highlighted information as explained furthermore below.
+The usage of the program will be easy, thanks to a simple user interface where queries can be submitted through a field, and results, in general, will be accessible through a list with the relevant document IDs as well as other highlighted information as explained furthermore below.

 ## General
 The purpose of the search engine that is going to be implemented is the retrieval of COVID-19 related articles, by several search criteria that the user can define.
 The scientificity of the stored documents will make it easier for a user to safely and accurately search for possible correlations between COVID and other diseases or even statistical data about the growth of the virus.
 Another use case of the search could be as simple as searching for specific authors based on their credibility in order to read their articles.